aaron777collins/MinecraftDatapackLanguage/docs/_docs/language-reference.md

 ### Common Errors

 1. **Indentation errors**: Make sure you're using exactly 4 spaces
-2. **Missing pack declaration**: Every file must start with a pack declaration
+2. **Missing pack declaration**: Single files must have a pack declaration; multi-file projects only need one in the first file
 3. **Duplicate function names**: Function names must be unique within each namespace
 4. **Invalid namespace names**: Use only lowercase letters, numbers, and underscores